United Progressive Kinabalu Organisation

 The United Progressive Kinabalu Organisation (Pertubuhan Kinabalu Progresif Bersatu; abbrev: UPKO) is a multiracial political party based in Sabah, Malaysia.
 The party was rebranded from its previous party's name, United Pasokmomogun Kadazandusun Murut Organisation using the same UPKO acronym; which was a widely known Kadazan-Dusun-Murut based party in 2019.
 The party had earlier been renamed once before in 1999 from its initial 1994 formation name of Sabah Democratic Party.
-In August 2021, UPKO has officially joined the Pakatan Harapan (PH) coalition as a component party.
+In 2021, UPKO joined the Pakatan Harapan (PH) coalition, but left in 2025.

 History

 Sabah Democratic Party

 The party started as Sabah Democratic Party (Parti Demokratik Sabah or PDS) which was founded by Bernard Giluk Dompok and other detractors who split from United Sabah Party (Parti Bersatu Sabah or PBS) soon after the Sabah state election in March 1994 to join the Barisan Nasional (BN) coalition.
 PBS had earlier won a majority in the Sabah State Legislative Assembly then but with the two breakaway factions setting their own spliter new parties of PDS by Dompok and another United Sabah People's Party (Parti Bersatu Rakyat Sabah or PBRS) by Joseph Kurup had caused the crumble of PBS new Sabah government and allowed BN to form the government instead.
 Part of the enticement offered by BN to the defectors was the promise of a rotating Chief Ministers of Sabah post, which Dompok held from 1998 to 1999.
 The defection from PBS however damaged the party at the 1995 federal election, in which it won no seats.